 Trains (and many other edge locations) are offline regularly.
 For instance, a train drives through a tunnel or reaches an area with no cell connectivity.
 Local processing is still possible.
 Business continuity is the key to improve customer experience and increase sales processes – even if the train disconnected from the internet.
 Passengers can still use the mobile app to see traveler information, buy food in the restaurant, or watch movies stores on the train’s local server.
 As soon as the train has internet connectivity again, the purchases from passengers are transferred to the loyalty system in the cloud, the latest delay information is consumed from the cloud and stored on the edge Kafka broker in the train, etc. etc. etc.:

-Cross-Company Kafka and Edge Integration
+Cross-Company Kafka Integration

 Data processing does not stop with the hybrid integration between the edge (train) and cloud (CRM, loyalty system, etc.).
 Different divisions or partner companies need to integrate, too.
 Instead of using non-scalable, synchronous REST API calls / API Management for partner integration, streaming replication with Kafka-native technologies is a much better, scalable approach: